 All weekend events with alcohol must end by 11:30 pm.

 The Recreation Director, with approval from the Mayor, may permit alcohol rentals on Mondays, Tuesday, Wednesdays, and Thursdays, with an ending time of no later than 11:00 pm.

+Holidays are exempt from the designated end time.

 Only one private alcohol event can occur in the Mansion at the same time.